 Ever lost a loved one?
 Felt helpless, hopeless and like you could have at least done something to try and saved them?
-We all have suffered some degree of grief but working throught the emotions of grief are what sets some people apart from others: Grief has cycles, there a 5 complete cycles most people go through to completely get to the healing process.
-The end process of grief is acceptance to the situation.
-When one can stop denial and start to accept the enivetable, it gets far easier to deal with..
+We all have suffered some degree of grief but working through the emotions of grief are what sets some people apart from others: Grief has cycles, there a five complete cycles most people go through to get to the healing process completely.
+The end process of grief is acceptance of the situation.
+When one can stop the denial and start to accept the inevitable, it gets far easier to deal with.

-Websters' describes grief as sorrow, misery, anguish, distress, heartache, pain, agony, tormant, afflication, desolations, dejections and despair.
+Websters' describes grief as sorrow, misery, anguish, distress, heartache, pain, agony, torment, affliction, desolations, sorrows and despair.

-Shock, Denial, Anger, Depression, Detachment and Acceptance are all part of the cycle we call grief.
+Shock, Denial, Anger, Depression, Detachment, and Acceptance are all part of the cycle we call grief.
 It's a hard task to try and control these strong emotions alone.
 Therapy or drugs can also help when things are too stressful to hand on your own.
-Also cognative therapy is also a good method in copying with grief.
-During trauma and grief it's important to let your emotions out so you can deal with them.
-If you have period of sadness and then happy emotions, this is also a sign of depression.
+Also, cognative therapy is also a useful method of coping with grief.
+During trauma and grief, it's important to let your emotions out so you can deal with them.
+If you have a period of sadness and then happy emotions, this is also a sign of depression.